stephchang/DH150-Stephanie/Assignment 08/README.md

 <img src="https://stephchang.github.io/DH150-Stephanie/SupercookWireflow.png" width="100%">

-## High-fidelity prototype (functional/interactive prototype, assignment08)
-After making sure that the user understood the interaction flow, I started digitalizing my sketches, first from low-fidelity to high-fidelity.
-The prototype was created with Figma.
-I started the project by creating low fidelity wireframes and mapping out where each component should be based off of my wireframe sketches, and made changes according to the test I conducted then.
-Then, I copied three main screens and put different colors and fonts onto them in order to see what style fits better with the website branding.
-After choosing the colors and fonts I wanted, I added interactions and tried them out on a separate screen to make sure the flow makes sense.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FOefqXNqoYFG62iZ4KS0Q0s%2FSuperCook%3Fnode-id%3D24%253A581%26scaling%3Dmin-zoom" allowfullscreen></iframe>

 ## Optional evaluation and revision history

 In order to continue iterating on my prototype to make sure that it is intuitive and usable, I conducted impression test, cognitive walkthrough, accessibility audit, and usability testing.

-In order to make sure the site is accessbile to everyone, even those with visual impairments, I conducted an accessbility audit to make sure that my colors pass the color contrast test, which they did.
+In order to make sure the site is accessible to everyone, even those with visual impairments, I conducted an accessbility audit to make sure that my colors pass the color contrast test, which they did.

 [Check out the accessibility audit here.](https://github.com/stephchang/DH150-Stephanie/tree/main/Assignment%2007)